 Utah Hockey Club Injury Report

-Utah Hockey Club goalie Connor Ingram appears on the injured reserve list with an issue regarded as personal.
-He is expected to come back on Tuesday, April 15, 2025.
+Utah Hockey Club goalie Connor Ingram has landed on injured reserve with an issue regarded as personal.
+He is hopeful to come back on Tuesday, April 15, 2025.

-Utah Hockey Club center Tij Iginla is on the injury list as out while he waits for his hip to recover.
-This will keep him out until Monday, September 15, 2025.
+Utah Hockey Club center Tij Iginla has landed on the injury list as out after injuring his hip.
+He is slated to come back on Monday, September 15, 2025.

-Utah Hockey Club defenseman Juuso Valimaki is on the injury list as out because of a knee injury.
-This is expected to keep him out until Monday, November 17, 2025.
+Utah Hockey Club defenseman Juuso Valimaki has landed on the injury list as out because he’s dealing with a knee injury.
+He is expected to be out until Monday, November 17, 2025.

 The Utah Hockey Club, previously known as the Arizona Coyotes and originally as the Winnipeg Jets, have experienced their fair share of injuries throughout their history in the National Hockey League (NHL).